 - To obey the orders of the Pope.

 - To undertake adventure and prove their heroism to the whole world.🌎

 People’s Crusade (1095 AD)

 Although Byzantine emperor Alexios received this crusader army warmly he betrayed them by misleading them into a way where Seljuk Turks killed a great number of their corps.
-Thus, the People’s crusade did nothing except undergoing dominant losses and earning notoriety.
+Thus, the People’s crusade did nothing except undergo dominant losses and earn notoriety.

 The First Crusade (1096–1099 AD)